-Fall 2020 bills go out on July 5, 2020 and are due on August 5, 2020.
 You can view your bill in your Student Center through PeopleSoft-Student Systems at your Student Center.
 If you have financial aid it will show as "Pending" on your bill under "Account Summary."
 The actual financial aid (grants, scholarships, and "accepted" loans) will not be credited to your student account until the first day of classes, and if applicable, refunds will be sent out by the Cashier's Office later that week.
 Please plan to pay for your books out-of-pocket.
 If you are receiving a refund from your financial aid, you can reimburse yourself when refunds are available.
 View more information on Billing and Payments.

 If your aid is not reflected on your bill, you may need to check your "to do" list to see if you have outstanding items that need to be taken care of.
-Please read the FAQs below for more answers to your questions.

 Students will not receive refunds until after the start of the term.
 After the term begins, refunds are generated once a week.
 Refunds that are mailed directly to student home addresses will take five to seven days, depending on the mail delivery service.
-Students with Direct Deposit set up with the Cashier's Office will find that refunds take two to three days.
+Students with Direct Deposit set up through the Cashier's Office will find that refunds take two to three days.
 You can sign-up for Direct Deposit using Self Service through PeopleSoft-Student Systems.
-Questions concering refunds should be directed to the Cashier's Office.
+Questions concerning refunds should be directed to the Cashier's Office.

 If your parent wants the refund sent to them based on their PLUS loan they must do this at the time they apply for the loan through the Department of Education PLUS Loan site.
 Please note refunds will be issued based on the order of payments received.
 For example, if the PLUS loan is received last resulting in a refund, the refund will be issued to the parent.
-If a student payment is received subsequent to the PLUS causing a refund, the student will received the refund.
+If a student's payment is received subsequent to the PLUS causing a refund, the student will received the refund.

 My family has had a change in our financial situation that isn't reflected on the FAFSA.
-Is there anything I can do
+Is there anything I can do?

 Student loans are available each year but there are time-based limitations to the loans.
 You must accept the loans at least three weeks before the end of the semester as it is a multi-step process for the Financial Aid Office to disburse loans.
 We cannot pay the loans once the academic year (end of the spring term) has ended.

 There are many reasons your aid might be different from the previous year(s).
 Your financial aid is based on the Estimated Family Contribution (EFC) derived from your FAFSA each year.
 If your family's financial situation changed from previous the prior year it may be reflected in the amount of aid you qualify for.
 You may have more or less siblings in college or your household size changed.
-You also have a limited amount of financial aid; in particular, the Pell Grant, Cal Grant, and State University and Loan Programs all have varying time limits for eligibility.
+You also have a limited amount of financial aid; in particular, the Pell Grant, Cal Grant, and State University Grant and Loan Programs all have varying time limits for eligibility.
 All of these factors can contribute to a change in your aid eligibility.

 If you are enrolled less than full-time for the term, your grants will be adjusted (prorated based on the number of units).
-If you are at least half-time (six units) for the term, you may still recieve the full amount of your student loans.
+If you are at least half-time (six units) for the term, you may still receive the full amount of your student loans.
 Please check with your Financial Aid Counselor to see how enrollment affects your aid eligibility.

 The Cost of Attendance (COA) is used to estimate the costs to attend Cal Maritime for the academic year.
 The COA includes tuition and fees, food and housing, books and supplies, personal expenses, and transportation costs.

 The only "direct billed" costs (items that the University will charge you for directly) are tuition and fees, food and housing (if living on campus) and your Seabag.
 Other expenses, such as books and supplies, travel and miscellaneous expenses, and food and housing for off-campus students are estimates and your actual costs may be higher or lower.
 This can be useful in budgeting your monthly/term/yearly costs.
-View the COA for 2019-2020.
+View the Estimated COA for 2022-2023.